 Transfers from Chambery to Val Thorens are a speedy 1 hour 40 minute ride away… quick, efficient, and straight to the snowy adventures!

 Meribel Three Valleys resort is huge amongst British skiers and snowboarders, so if you want a home-from-home party atmosphere with the bonus of mountains on your doorstep, this is the après ski destination for you!

 The Rond Point is a popular mountain bar located on the main piste into Meribel.
 Meribel’s Rond Point – also known as the Ronnie – is a world-class après ski institution and has been drawing in crowds for decades with its toffee vodka, live bands and loud DJ sets.
 Its sister venue is the O’Sullivans Club, where you’ll find drinks deals and themed funk, soul and disco nights.
 This sun terrace bar at 1,600 metres has spectacular views that should not be missed.

 Le Pub is another great bar that is perfect for Meribel Town Centre Chalets.
 The Pub is the most spacious and one of the liveliest bars in town.
 It also offers special promotion nights and regular happy hours.
 You can play pool, watch any big live sporting event or just dance the night away on toffee vodka.

-At Alps2Alps, our procedures and precautions for all bookings mean we are a safe and welcoming option for all of our customers.
+At Alps2Alps, our Alps ski transfers are a safe and welcoming option for all of our customers.
 For groups of 4 or more, Alps2Alps is the best transfer option for you – book now to receive a 10% discount!